Retinol Isn't Actually That Scary—We've Got the Study Notes to Prove It

 “If you would like to use a retinoid in the summertime, it’s imperative that you wear a high-SPF broad-spectrum sunscreen daily,” suggests Nazarian.
 “Along with sunscreen, because your risk for burning is so high, I would avoid peak hours of sun and wear a broad-brim hat when outdoors.”

 At what age should you start using retinol?

 Nazarian recommends, “There are no true guidelines on how early you can start a retinoid, but if you’re old enough to be thinking about wrinkles, you should be doing something to prevent them!
 I find that most women benefit from starting a retinoid treatment in their late teens or early 20s.”

-Are there any all-natural ingredients that mimic the effects of retinol?
+Can any other ingredients mimic the effects of retinol?

-“There are many other topical antioxidants, peptides, and extracts that can have similar anti-ageing benefits to retinoids.
-The benefit of retinoids are that they can be found over the counter and can be very affordable.
+“There are many other topical antioxidants, peptides and extracts that can have similar antiageing benefits to retinoids.
+The benefit of retinoids is that they can be found over the counter and can be very affordable.
 Remember you’re going to be using this for many, many years!
 It has a well-established research record and is undoubtedly one of the best tools we have in our anti-ageing battle.”

 Colbert MD Illumino Face Oil (£100)

 After going in for Dr. Colbert’s Triad Facial, I became officially hooked.
 As such, I’m buying whatever he’s selling.
 This face oil soothes the skin while also delivering a one-two punch of retinol and vitamin C. Plus, the helpful blend includes marula oil for hydration, passion fruit oil for elasticity and borage seed oil to improve your skin’s overall texture.